 Do not use non-gripping instruments, such as

 bobby pins, cotton swabs, or matchsticks.

 If a child resists or is not able to

 hold still, do not attempt to remove the battery.

 Do not use

 eardrops or sprays of any type.
 This can cause the battery to corrode more

-If you cannot remove the battery, call your doctor.
+If you can't remove the battery, call your doctor.
 If you

 are not able to reach your doctor immediately, go directly to the nearest

 hospital emergency department.
 Do not place eardrops or other solutions of any kind in the ear in an attempt to remove the battery.